Armstrong Trails

 About the Route

-Access the currently disconnected 4.5-mile section of the trail at the Sarah Furnace Trailhead (1867 Sarah Furnace Rd, Rimersburg), where there is parking.
+Access the northern end of trail at the Sarah Furnace Trailhead (1867 Sarah Furnace Rd, Rimersburg), where there is parking.
 From, this trailhead, head north or south.
-With the tunnel closed, both directions are out-and-back.
-Heading north, the trail follows the river for about three miles before coming to a dead end.
-Heading south, the trail follows the river for about 1.5 miles before reaching the Brady Tunnel, which is currently closed.
+Heading north, the trail follows the river for about 3 miles before coming to a dead end.
+Heading south, the trail follows the river for about 1.5 miles before reaching the Brady Tunnel, which is now open.
+Bypassing the section of trail in downtown East Brady and Phillipston, the tunnel connects the northern and southern sections of the trail to create a continuous route.
+The southern end of the tunnel exits 1.2 miles past the Phillipston Trailhead.

-Access the northern end of 41-mile section in East Brady.
+It's possible to access the trail in East Brady and follow the route south as it meanders along the river.
 The East Brady Trailhead (300 Verner St, East Brady) has parking, restrooms, and a picnic area.
-The trail meanders south as it follows the river.

 At the Phillipston Trailhead (94 N Apple St, Rimersburg), there is an old railroad turntable (restored in 2020) left over from the days when the railroad serviced locomotives here.
 There trailhead also has parking and restrooms.

 The southern entrance to the 0.5-mile 1915 Brady Tunnel is about 1.2 miles from the Phillipston Trailhead.
-Currently under construction, it will reopen to connect the northern segment to the rest of the trail.
-In a little less than 1.5 miles later, the trail passes the coaling tower used to replenish locomotives from 1930 until 1957, when diesel power replaced steam.
+In a little less than 1.5 miles past the tunnel exit, the trail passes the coaling tower used to replenish locomotives from 1930 until 1957, when diesel power replaced steam.

 At the Redbank Junction Trailhead (780 Redbank Rd, Templeton), the trail connects to the Redbank Valley Trail and the Sligo Spur.
 Just south of the coaling tower, the trailhead is situated at the point the Redbank Creek meets the Allegheny River.